PazerOP/mcp-bash-framework/README.md

 Transport is stdio-only by design.
 See [Remote Connectivity](docs/REMOTE.md) for HTTP/SSE proxy options, including the shared-secret guard (`MCPBASH_REMOTE_TOKEN`) and readiness probe (`mcp-bash --health`).

 → [Full compliance matrix](SPEC-COMPLIANCE.md)

+For a complete feature-by-feature breakdown across all MCP versions, see the [Feature Support Matrix](SPEC-COMPLIANCE.md#feature-support-matrix) in `SPEC-COMPLIANCE.md`.

 ## Why Bash?